Horseshoe Falls

 Horseshoe Falls is the largest of the three waterfalls that collectively form Niagara Falls on the Niagara River along the Canada–United States border.
-Approximately 90% of the Niagara River, after diversions for hydropower generation, flows over Horseshoe Falls.
+Approximately 90% of the Niagara River, after around half the water (75% at night and in winter) is diverted for hydropower generation, flows over Horseshoe Falls.
 The remaining 10% flows over American Falls and Bridal Veil Falls.
 It is located between Terrapin Point on Goat Island in the US state of New York, and Table Rock in the Canadian province of Ontario.
 These falls are also referred to as the Canadian Falls.